plutext/docx4j/README.md

 11.3.2 is compiled with Java 14, targeting Java 11.
 If you are not using Java 11, you should stick with docx4j 8.3.x.

-Aside from the use of named modules / module path, the releases pretty much track v8.
+Aside from the use of named modules / module path, the 11.3 release pretty much tracks v8.

+docx4j v11.4 uses Jakarta XML Binding API 3.0 (import jakarta.xml.bind ).
+Since this release uses jakarta.xml.bind, rather than javax.xml.bind, if you have existing code which imports javax.xml.bind, you'll need to search/replace across your code base, replacing javax.xml.bind with jakarta.xml.bind.
+You'll also need to replace your JAXB jars (which Maven will do for you automatically).

 To use docx4j v11, add the dep corresponding to the JAXB implementation you wish to use